');

 About Middletown, VA

-Middletown is a small community in Virginia with a population of 1,634 residents.
-The median household income is $57,175 per year, which is near the national average.
-The median age in Middletown is 39 years.
+Middletown is a small town located in Virginia with a population of 1,634 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $57,175 per year, which is 24% below the national median of $75,149.
+The median age of 39 years is close to the US median age of 38.9 years.

 How Middletown Ranks in Virginia